5 Reasons Why Companies Are Investing in Emotional Intelligence

 In this article, we’ll explore the top five reasons why companies are investing in emotional intelligence training and how it’s transforming the way businesses operate.

-1. Driving Successful Business Transformation
+1. Driving Successful AI Transformation

 The missing link?
-Emotional intelligence.
+Emotional intelligence to drive change.

 Business transformations are inherently disruptive, often causing stress, uncertainty, and resistance among employees.
 Companies that focus solely on the cognitive and logical aspects of change management miss the mark.
 Emotional intelligence plays a crucial role in sensing and managing the emotional undercurrents that can make or break a transformation.
 In fact, a study from Oxford University’s Said School of Business found that leaders that prioritize emotions in transformation are 2.6 times more likely to be successful than those who don’t.
 And when a transformation is going poorly, the emotional strain on the workforce increases 136%.